 Provincial registration is mandatory in some provinces for employers who want to hire foreign workers.
 It’s important for you to be on top of these regulations, because many jurisdictions require provincial approval of the employer before any recruitment related to an LMIA takes place.
 Again, penalties for violation can be severe.

-The Way Immigration has more than a decade of experience with representing successful LMIA applications, and one of the highest success rates in the industry.
-We would be happy to assist your company with the process of hiring temporary foreign workers and will work to ensure that both the LMIA and the immigration aspects of the process are considered in advance.
+The Way Immigration has more than a decade of experience with representing successful LMIA applicants through the Temporary Foreign Worker Program, and one of the highest success rates in the industry.
+We would be happy to assist your company with the process of hiring temporary foreign nationals and will work to ensure that both the LMIA and the immigration aspects of the process are thoroughly considered in advance.